PY-Trade/YinYueTaiDownloader/README.md

 Modified from [https://github.com/firstg/yinyuetai](https://github.com/firstg/yinyuetai)

-1. Fixed problem of finding title from the html;
+1. Fixed problem with finding title of MV from the page content;
 2. Fixed problem with FLV path in OS X.

 ## License